 What is Health?

 Health comes from within.
-Blah blah blah, some new age spiritual crap.
+Blah blah blah, some new age spiritual buzzwords.

 You cannot be healthy if you do not want to be healthy.
 Health is not just some base level need like food or water or shelter which you need to refresh everyday, but the system within which these needs exist.